 Thus, for a low cost firm, tax harmonization (whether base or rate) does not affect the decision to leave the cartel.
-The intuition is that there is always another identical firm and the critical discount factor is only driven by the number of countries, because there are additional profits (which are proportionally increasing in the number of countries) only in the deviation phase.
+The intuition is that there is always another identical low-cost firm which faces the same tax rules.
+Thus, the change in the critical discount factor is affected only by the number of countries, since additional profits (proportionally increasing in the number of countries) only occur in the deviation phase.
 Hence, we conclude

 Proposition 4.
-If the number of countries increases (n > 2) and
+Suppose the number of countries increases (n > 2).

-- (i) if there is only one low-tax country, all results from the two-country setting are preserved qualitatively. - (ii) if there are at least two identical low-tax countries within the Union, neither coordination in tax rates nor in tax bases has any influence on cartel stability.
+- (i) If there is one low-tax country and (n-1) identical high tax countries, all results from the two-country setting are preserved qualitatively. - (ii) If there are at least two identical low-tax countries and (n-2) high tax countries, coordination neither in tax rates nor in tax bases has any influence on cartel stability.